ont-app/igraph/README.md

 (g s p o) -> truthy.
 ```

+This is informed by a multimethod dispatched on whether `p` is a function:

 `(match-or-traverse g s p)` -> #{<o>...}
 `(match-or-traverse g s p o)` -> truthy